-One of the most powerful bits of instruction I’ve ever heard with regard to reconciliation went something like this, “If you are 2% wrong in a conflict, you need to take 100% responsibility for that 2%.”
-The sentiment is that typically, in human conflict, no one is 100% innocent.
+One of the most powerful bits of instruction I’ve ever heard with regard to reconciliation went something like this, “If you are 2 percent wrong in a conflict, you need to take 100 percent responsibility for that 2 percent.”
+The sentiment is that typically, in human conflict, no one is 100 percent innocent.
 This stands true in divorce, in racial conflict, even in court cases.

-So, how are we to respond to someone who has wronged us, or who we have wronged?
-If we have done something sinful against another person, scripture makes clear that we are to apologize and ask for thier forgiveness.
+So, how are we to respond to someone who has wronged us, or someone whom we have wronged?
+If we have done something sinful against another person, Scripture makes it clear that we are to apologize and ask for their forgiveness.
 If they refuse to give it, that issue remains between them and God.
-The principal stands on the other side of the coin as well.
-If someone asks you for forgiveness, it’s your responsibility to hear thier case, and be honest with them as to whether or not you actually forgive them at that point in time.
-If you do, tell them.
-From that point forward work to not allow that misstep to interfere with your mending relationship.
-If you don’t it’s your reposnsibility to tell them that also, and pray for yourself that one day you can.
-Once you do forgive that person, it’s also on you to let them know.
+The principle stands on the other side of the coin as well.
+If someone asks us for forgiveness, it’s our responsibility to hear their case and be honest with them regarding whether or not we actually forgive them at that point in time.
+If we do, we should tell them.
+From that point forward, we work not to allow that misstep to interfere with mending our relationship.
+If we don’t forgive the person, it’s our responsibility to tell them that also—and to pray that one day we can.
+Once we do forgive that person, it’s also on us to let them know.

-What I’m most concerned with through all of the cultural division that is being propagated today, is the condition of our relationships.
+What I’m most concerned with through all of the cultural division that is being propagated today is the condition of our relationships.
 Do we care about how our relationships (as Facebook-esque as they may be) exist in this world?
-The number of damaged and unreconciled relationships that exist pre-social media was bad enough.
+The number of damaged and unreconciled relationships that existed presocial media was bad enough.
 What is perhaps most disturbing is how far off the message of the gospel our current view of relationships has become.